jundalisay/sp/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1e.md

 A standing army establishes the sovereign's law through the remotest provinces with an irresistible force.

 It maintains some regular government in countries which otherwise could not have any.

 Peter the Great's improvements in the Russian empire were almost all for the establishment of a well-regulated standing army.

 It is the instrument which executes and maintains all his other regulations.
 Russia's peace and order since then is due to that army.

-40 Men of republican principles have been jealous of a standing army as dangerous to liberty.
+<sup>40</sup> Men of republican principles have been jealous of a standing army as dangerous to liberty.

 An army is certainly dangerous wherever the interest of the army general and principal officers are not connected with the constitution.
-    Cæsar's standing army destroyed the Roman republic.
+- Cæsar's standing army destroyed the Roman republic.
-    Cromwell's standing army turned the long parliament out of doors.
+- Cromwell's standing army turned the long parliament out of doors.

-A standing army can never be dangerous to liberty when=
+A standing army can never be dangerous to liberty when:
-    the sovereign himself is the general, and the principal nobility and gentry are the chief officers.
+- the sovereign himself is the general, and
+- the principal nobility and gentry are the chief officers.

 The military is commanded by those who have the greatest interest in supporting the civil authority because they themselves have the greatest share of that authority.
-    In some cases, a standing army may be favourable to liberty.
+- In some cases, a standing army may be favourable to liberty.
-    The security which it gives to the sovereign renders that troublesome jealousy unnecessary.
+- The security which it gives to the sovereign renders that troublesome jealousy unnecessary.

 The jealousy in some modern republics watches over the minutest actions.

 At all times, it is ready to disturb the peace of every citizen.

-The government's whole authority must suppress and punish every murmur and complaint against it when=
+The government's whole authority must suppress and punish every murmur and complaint against it when:
-    the security of the magistrate is endangered by every popular discontent, and a small tumult can bring about a great revolution in a few hours.
+- the security of the magistrate is endangered by every popular discontent, and
+- a small tumult can bring about a great revolution in a few hours.

-The rudest, most groundless, and most licentious remonstrances cannot much disturb a sovereign who feels supported by=
+The rudest, most groundless, and most licentious remonstrances cannot much disturb a sovereign who feels supported by:
-    the natural aristocracy of the country, and a well-regulated standing army.
+- the natural aristocracy of the country, and
+- a well-regulated standing army

 His consciousness of his own superiority naturally disposes him to safely pardon or neglect them.
-    Licentious liberty can only be tolerated only in countries where the sovereign is secured by a well-regulated standing army.
+- Licentious liberty can only be tolerated only in countries where the sovereign is secured by a well-regulated standing army.

 Only in such countries does public safety not require the sovereign to have any discretionary power for suppressing the impertinent wantonness of this licentious liberty.